 4. I began rinsing my mouth with salt water.

-This is supposed to strengthen your gums.
+My dentist told me this is supposed to strengthen your gums.
 I don’t do it every single day but about 2-3 times a week.
 I simply add a teaspoon of sea salt to warm water and swish it around for 2-3 minutes.
 Easy peasy.

 5. I was given an oral probiotic by the dentist.